 The Flat Engine.

 Have you ever heard of a boxer engine?
-It is, in fact, a flat engine with horizontal cylinders.
+It is, in fact, a flat or straight engine with horizontal cylinders.
 It’s kind of like we took a V-engine and put it flatly.
-This configuration has the advantage of offering an excellent balance due to flat movements that generate fewer imbalances.
+This straight configuration has the advantage of offering an excellent balance due to flat movements that generate fewer imbalances.
 It is no longer necessary to lest the crankshaft.
 Another advantage is that Flat engines are positioned lower and increase handling and handling.
 They are much wider and require a specific design.
 And we must not forget to point out that their more complex design makes them more expensive and more difficult to maintain.

-What about the performance in all this?
+What about the performance of all this?

 If the available space under the hood is an important parameter in the choice of an engine for the manufacturer, especially for small cars, one cannot say that one architecture is better than another, all the circuits of the world have seen 4, 5, 6, 8 or 12 cylinders at very high speeds.
 It’s a bit like brands, there are Mercedes or Toyota enthusiasts and there are motorists who swear by the V6 or the Flat6